benshimonz/V1/README.md

 **A green rectangle** is connected to an entity (red, blue, or yellow) or to a relationship, and represents an entity's / relationship's property.
 It contains:

 * The property's name
-* Optionally - constraint on the value of that property, expressed by an equation (e.g. 'age > 30')
+* Optionally - a constraint on the value of that property, expressed by an equation (e.g. 'age > 30')
-* Optionally - A **property tag**, depicted by an index wrapped in **purple curly brackets** (explained later).
+* Optionally - a **property tag**, depicted by an index wrapped in **purple curly brackets** (explained later).

+A constraint, a property tag, or both - must be presented.

-Constraints are not valid for yellow entities.
-Constraints are valid for red entities only if type constraints are defined, and all the allowed types have a property with the same name and the same type.
+Constraints cannot be defined for yellow entities.

+Constraints are valid for red entities only if entity type constraints (explained later) are defined, and all the allowed types have a property with the same name and the same type.

 _**Q3:** Any person who owns a phone, and his first name is Lior **(v1)**_